eventjumbler/selenium-container-autoscale/README.md

 ### Prerequisites

-hyper.sh cli:  https://console.hyper.sh/cli/download  (you will need to sign up)
+hyper.sh cli:  https://console.hyper.sh/cli/download  (you will need to sign up, the free tier will not be sufficient)

 docker:        https://docs.docker.com/engine/installation/  if you wish to modify and build this project